domaindetails.com

 Don't inflate price to cover commission

-Fast Lane traffic justifies commission
+Fast Transfer traffic justifies commission

-Recommended: Use Fast Lane for .com domains valued $1,000-$50,000 where GoDaddy traffic is valuable.
+Recommended: Use Fast Transfer for .com domains valued $1,000-$50,000 where GoDaddy traffic is valuable.

 Flippa: Startup and Business-Focused